 Over the years I have developed my expertise in many areas of special needs including teaching yoga to children with Autism, Asperger’s and Sensory Processing disorders, as well as children with severe and mild learning disabilities.
 SEN Teachers and support staff can benefit from my in-school training courses where teaching and training are geared to the specific needs of their pupils.

 Both the Yoga Community and Education Sector acknowledge that I am a genuine pioneer and leader in this field, often referring to me as The Teachers' Teacher.

 My books include Frog’s Breathtaking Speech which is a best seller.
 Ladybird's Remarkable Relaxation which is a 'must' for those who want to teach children how to relax.
 Seahorse's MAGIC Sun Sequences which is a brilliant source of sequences and my latest book Sitting On a Chicken.
 The Best EVER 52 Yoga Games to Teach in School which is fast becoming the teachers' handbook on children's yoga.

-My next book, Yoga for Children & Young People with Autism will be available from February 2019
+My new book, Yoga for Children & Young People with Autism is now available

 I am a British Wheel of Yoga (BWY) Diploma Holder and a Qualified Primary School Teacher.